KaiVandivier/todo-list/devlog.md

 # TODO:
-* Be able to tab through projects or separate lists of todos
-  * When a user first opens the app, there should be some sort of ‘default’ project to which all of their todos are put.
-  * Users should be able to create new projects and choose which project their todos go into.

-* The look of the User Interface is up to you, but it should be able to do the following:
-    * view all projects
-    * view all todos in each project (probably just the title and duedate.. perhaps changing color for different priorities)
+* Add more styles:
   * expand a single todo to see/edit it’s details
-    * delete a todo
+  * make cute images like "pencil" and "trash" can for edit and delete buttons
 * Consider external libraries like date-fns, which gives you a bunch of handy functions for formatting and manipulating dates and times
 * Implement an MVC architecture